Latest Dynatrace

 Privacy Rights empowers you to address and manage customer requests related to their data subject rights under applicable data protection laws (for example, GDPR and CCPA/CPRA).

 The built-in workflows provide a straightforward method to search for data associated with end users.
 You can then review the retrieved personal data and make informed decisions about exporting it.
 The system also allows you to track and follow up on these requests through the request dashboard.
 Each step is documented with an audit trail to ensure compliance with your obligations.
 Privacy Rights only supports the export of logs.
+With deleteion/cleanup workflows you can make informed decisions about deletion or export.

 To install Privacy Rights, find Privacy Rights in Dynatrace Hub and select Install.